 Baldwinsville is a somewhat small village located in the state of New York.
-With a population of 7,770 people and eight constituent neighborhoods, Baldwinsville is the 237th largest community in New York.
-Baldwinsville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+With a population of 7,847 people and eight constituent neighborhoods, Baldwinsville is the 237th largest community in New York.

 Baldwinsville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Baldwinsville is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Baldwinsville who work in office and administrative support (16.13%), teaching (11.45%), and sales jobs (11.18%).
+There are especially a lot of people living in Baldwinsville who work in office and administrative support (18.44%), healthcare (9.08%), and sales jobs (7.95%).

-The per capita income in Baldwinsville in 2010 was $25,094, which is lower middle income relative to New York, and upper middle income relative to the rest of the US.
-This equates to an annual income of $100,376 for a family of four.
+The per capita income in Baldwinsville in 2010 was $30,597, which is middle income relative to New York, and upper middle income relative to the rest of the US.
+This equates to an annual income of $122,388 for a family of four.
 However, Baldwinsville contains both very wealthy and poor people as well.

 The people who call Baldwinsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Baldwinsville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Baldwinsville include Irish, English, Italian, and French .
+Important ancestries of people in Baldwinsville include Irish, German, Italian, English, and Polish.

 The most common language spoken in Baldwinsville is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Polish and Spanish.